KirilGeorgiev247/Design-patterns/Creational/Prototype/README.md

 + used when we don't know the type of the class we are copying.

-+ in C# and Java we have already implemented interface for this dp.
++ in C# and Java we have already implemented interface for this design pattern.

 + problems when unit testing: